Document Type : Article

 Abstract

-Background: The use of automatic decision-making system in public affairs has raised concerns about how to guarantee people's rights - if they are subject to this type of decision-making.
-In order to reduce this concern, different countries have started to regulate the use of this method in the framework of public administration.
-Method: The article written in a descriptive-analytical way using library resources.
-Results: The results of the research show that most countries have reacted to the expansion of automatic decision-making by proposing and passing laws related to data protection.
-A few countries have regulated the automatic decision-making system within the framework of the general rules of administrative law, establishing new laws or amending existing laws.
-A group with sectoral regulation has considered only specific areas of public affairs administration to be subject to this type of decision-making.
-Conclusion: it is necessary to establish a special and comprehensive regulatory framework to regulate this decision-making method, which explains the situations of its use in public administration and the principles governing its implementation, as well as including appropriate guarantees in order to protect the rights of individuals in the exercise of the right to good administration.
+The use of automated decision-making systems in public affairs has raised concerns about how to ensure the rights of individuals—should they be subject to such decision-making.
+To alleviate these concerns, various countries have begun regulating the use of this method within the framework of public management.
+This article is written using a descriptive-analytical approach and draws on library resources.
+The research findings indicate that most countries have responded to the expansion of automated decision-making by proposing and enacting laws related to data protection.
+A few countries have regulated automated decision-making within the framework of general administrative law by establishing new laws or amending existing ones.
+Some have taken a sectoral approach, applying this type of decision-making only to specific areas of public administration.
+Consequently, establishing a specific, special, and comprehensive regulatory framework to organize this method of decision-making is essential.
+Such a framework should clarify the situations in which it is used in public management, outline the governing principles for its implementation, and include appropriate guarantees to protect individuals' rights in the context of the right to good administration.

 Keywords